kangyujian/kflow/docs/api-reference.en.md

 - Execution modes: `serial` / `parallel` / `async`.
 - Defaults: layer and component `enabled` default to true when not set; component `timeout` defaults to 30s; layer `mode` defaults to serial.
 - Environment variable substitution supports `${VAR}` and `${VAR:default}`.

+## Inheritance & Merge
+- Root-level `extends`: a child workflow can inherit from a parent workflow (file path or identifier).
+- Layer/Component `remove: true`: delete the corresponding layer or component during inheritance merge.
+- Field overrides: child overrides parent fields with the same name; `enabled/critical` only override to true when explicitly set to true; unset values do not override parent values.
+- Detailed rules: see Config Spec [ZH](docs/config-spec.md) and [EN](docs/config-spec.en.md).

 ## Component Interfaces